CaraJ7/T2I-R1/README.md

 ### 🥳 Acknowledgements
 We would like to thank [R1-V](https://github.com/Deep-Agent/R1-V) and [Image Generation CoT](https://github.com/ZiyuGuo99/Image-Generation-CoT), upon which our repo is built.

+### Lincense
+This project is released under [Apache License 2.0](https://github.com/CaraJ7/T2I-R1/blob/main/LICENSE).
+We release our checkpoints for research purposes only.
+Users are granted the freedom to create images using this tool, but they are expected to comply with local laws and utilize it in a responsible manner.
+The developers do not assume any responsibility for potential misuse by users.

 ### 📄 Cite
 ```
 @article{jiang2025t2i,